 - Be genuine.
 Don’t lie, cheat, or steal.
 Dishonest business practices will be sniffed out.
 And don’t be afraid to be divisive.
 People aren’t going to like you and they aren’t going to like your business for some reason, so step into that.
 Be yourself.

 - Be gracious.
 Be okay with your losses, even if you hate them.
 Learn the lesson within them.
 And say “thank you” for everything.
 Show your appreciation through promotions, discounts, anyway that you can.

 Look at every business venture as a people first business.
 When you take care of your customers and employees, they will take care of you.
 And the more kind, genuine, and gracious you can be, the more you can expect that to be reciprocated.
-You will grow trust with the people around you, and cultivate respect.
+You will grow trust with the surrounding people, and cultivate respect.
 Those are more valuable than money.

 What SMMA Owners Can Learn from Gary Vee and Tai Lopez for their Mindset